Skip to main content

 • These keys will be exported back as an array if all the sequential keys are present.

-• If the keys follow a sequential pattern with :: and one key corresponds to position 0, they will still be exported as an array and the missing positions will be filled with empty strings.
-This would be the export result if main::1 was deleted, and only main::0 and main::2 were present:
+• If the keys follow a sequential pattern with :: and one key corresponds to position 0, they will still be exported as an array, and the missing positions will be filled with empty strings.
+For example, if main::1 is deleted, and only main::0 and main::2 are present:

 {